delphidabbler/ddablib/README.md

 ### Pre-history

 This library goes back a long way.
 When it was started the code was not under version control.
-However, reasonably complete records if changes and releases were kept, either in individual change logs in source files or in separate documents.
+However, reasonably complete records of changes and releases were kept, either change logs in source files or in separate documents.
 A summary of all the documented changes still exists in a file named `PreSVNHistory.txt` in each sub-project's `Docs` directory.

 At this time each (what was to become a) sub-project was separately maintained in its own directory and received its own releases.

-### The DDabLib monolith
+### The monolithic library

-In 2009 the decision was taken to combine all the different source code library projects into a single monolithic project named `DDabLib`.
+In 2009 the decision was taken to combine all the different source code library projects into a single monolithic library project.
 The intention was to start to release the whole library instead of making individual releases of each sub-project.
 This never actually happened!

 #### Subversion

 A new Subversion repository was created.
-Gradually, between xsxxx and yyyyy, the sub-projects were imported into the repository, each in its own sub-directory.
-There was also a common directory for tools and anything else that could be shared amongst all sub-projects.
+Gradually the sub-project's were imported, starting with the _System Information Unit_ on 2009-07-04 and ending with the _Clipboard Viewer Component_ on 2010-10-13.
+Each sub-project had its own sub-directory in `trunk/projects`.
+There was also a `trunk/common` directory for tools and anything else that could be shared amongst all sub-projects.

-Originally the repository was maintained locally but was eventually moved to GoogleCode.
-When Google announced the forthcoming closure of GoogleCode the repository was moved to SourceForge.
+Originally the repository was maintained locally but was eventually moved to GoogleCode as the`ddab-lib` project.
+When Google announced the forthcoming closure of GoogleCode the repository was moved to SourceForge, now named [DDabLib](https://sourceforge.net/p/ddablib/code/HEAD/tree/).
+Dates when these moves took place are not known.

-It was then moved to a Subversion repository on the long defunct Google Code.
-When Google Code closed, the Subversion repo was exported to SourceForge.
-It remained on SourceForge for many years.
+The repository remained on SourceForge until 2022.

 #### Git

 By 2022 the library was the last of my projects still maintained in Subversion, everything else was using Git.
 There had been one or two abortive attempts already to convert the repo to Git, but finally, on 2022-01-16, the move was made.

 Only the contents of the Subversion repository's `trunk` were exported.
-The `tags` were not exported but Git tags were added at the closest commit before each sub-project's release date.
+The `tags` were not exported but suitable tags were added at the closest commit before each sub-project's release date.
 There were no Subversion branches to export.

 > Because there was _some_ loss of information in the conversion, the [SourceForge repository](https://sourceforge.net/p/ddablib/code/HEAD/tree/) has been retained for archive purposes.